Safety Verification of Declarative Smart Contracts: Program Transformation

 \subsection{Transition Relation}

-The transition relation $\var{Tr}$ is defined by a boolean formula $\var{tr}: S \times E \times S \mapsto Bool$.
-Given $s,s' \in S, e \in E$, $s$ can transition to $s'$ in one step via transaction $e$ if and only if $\var{tr}(s,e,s')$ is true.
-Equation~\ref{eq:transition} defines $\var{tr}$ as a disjunction over the set of formulas encoding each transaction rule. $R$ is the set of rules in the DeCon contract. $\Gamma$ is a map from relation to its modeling variable, e.g., the relation \lstinline{vote(proposal:uint,c:uint)[0]} is mapped to $\var{votes}: uint \mapsto uint$.
-Recall from Section~\ref{sec:language} that transaction rules are rules that listen to incoming transaction and is only triggered by the incoming transaction request ($r.trigger$ is the literal with \lstinline{recv_} prefix in $r$'s body).
+The transition relation $\var{Tr}$ is defined by a formula $\var{tr}: S \times E \times S \mapsto Bool$.
+Given $s,s' \in S, e \in E$, $s$ can transition to $s'$ in one step via transaction type $e$ if and only if $\var{tr}(s,e,s')$ is true.
+Equation~\ref{eq:transition} defines $\var{tr}$ as a disjunction over the set of formulas encoding each transaction rule. $R$ is the set of rules in the DeCon contract. $TR$ is the set of transaction rules in $R$. $\Gamma$ is a map from relation to its modeling variable, e.g., the relation \lstinline{vote(proposal:uint,c:uint)[0]} is mapped to $\var{votes}: uint \mapsto uint$.
+Recall from Section~\ref{sec:language} that transaction rules are rules that listen to the incoming transaction and is only triggered by the incoming transaction request.
+Therefore, $r.trigger$ is the literal with \lstinline{recv_} prefix in $r$'s body.

-The procedure $\text{EncodeDeConRule}$ is defined by algorithm~\ref{alg:transform-rule}.
+The procedure $\text{EncodeRule}$ is defined by Algorithm~\ref{alg:transform-rule}.
 We explain it using the voting contract in Listing~\ref{lst:voting} as an example.

+It takes four inputs: (1) a DeCon rule $r$, (2) the set of all DeCon rules $R$, (3) a map from relation to its modeling variable $\Gamma$, (4) and a trigger $\tau$ , the newly inserted literal that triggers $r$’s update.
+In particular, a trigger $\tau$ takes the form \lstinline{insert [literal]} or \lstinline{delete [literal]}.
+It is used to inform the subroutine $\text{EncodeRuleBody}$ how a relation is updated, and that the rest of the rule body in $r$ needs to be encoded as a logical formula.
+For example, when a new \lstinline{vote} transaction is received, the trigger $\tau$ is \lstinline{insert recv_vote(p)}, where \lstinline{p} is the transaction parameter.

 In step 1, $r$'s body is encoded as a boolean formula, $\var{BodyConstraint}$, by calling a procedure $\var{EncodeRuleBody}$ (Section~\ref{sec:encode-rule-body}).
-Take the rule for \lstinline{vote} transaction in listing~\ref{lst:voting} line 15 as an example.
-Its body is encoded as:\\
+Take the rule for \lstinline{vote} transaction in line 15 of Listing~\ref{lst:voting} as an example.
+Its body is encoded as:

-In step 2, for each direct dependent rule $dr$ of $r$, it gets $dr$'s encoding by recursively calling itself on $dr$.
-A rule $dr$ is directly dependent on rule $r$ if and only if $r$'s head relation appear in $dr$'s body.
-For example, rules in line 19 and 26 of Listing~\ref{lst:voting} are directly dependent on the \lstinline{vote} transaction rule in line 15.